roganw/RoboND-Kinematics-Project/writeup.md

 ```

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+Homogeneous transformation between neighboring links is:
+![alt text][image11]

+For each link is actually composed of four individual transforms, 2 rotations and 2 translations, performed in the order shown as:
+![alt text][image12]

 To abstract the same function, I defined a common method named `generate_homegeneous_transform`.
 Then I could create individual transformation matrices by one statement.
 ```python